 Huel does a good job of keeping you full.
 Its high protein content and high fiber will keep you full for at least 4 hours.
 I found that if you eat breakfast and use Huel for lunch replacement, it will keep you full until dinner.

 Huel is 100% Vegan and contains no soy.

 Huel 3.0 and Huel Black are low FODMAP.
 FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
 FODMAPs are carbs that your body can’t digest.

 Dieticians recommend low FODMAP foods to people with problems like IBS (Irritable Bowel Syndrome).
 Other Huel products like Hot & Savory, Ready-to-drink, and Bars are not low FODMAP.
 Read more about it here.

-Huel is a high fiber meal replacement option, and I myself have experienced some issues acclimating to the particular type of fiber (flaxseed) used in the powder.
+Huel is a high fiber meal replacement option.
+I myself have experienced some digestive issues adjusting to the flaxseed used in Huel powders.

 If you will be consuming more than 1 shake a day, I recommend starting with only 1 a day for the first week.
 As mentioned before, Huel has a relatively low impact on the gut, but any person adjusting to a high fiber diet needs to take it slow.